 Rest and relax with a day at sea

 A final day at sea prepares you for the last leg of your expedition: Iceland.
 This is your final opportunity to indulge in a treatment at the onboard spa.
-Perhaps you want to plan something special in Iceland, in which case you can see your Concierge to make any arrangements!
+Perhaps you want to plan something special in Iceland, in which case you can see your Destination Manager to make any arrangements!

 Land in Iceland and tour Siglufjörður’s Herring Museum